-There are currently three Darcs repository formats: old-fashioned (OF), hashed and darcs-2.
+There exist three Darcs repository formats: old-fashioned (OF), hashed and darcs-2.
 Versions 2.5.x of Darcs are the last one that ensure full support of OF repositories.
 From version 2.8 (2012) , this support is limited and users are invited to upgrade their OF repositories to hashed.

 The commands that can still be run on local OF repositories are: